 View the following articles for instructions on how to create a phprc file.

 If the file already exists, view the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):

-To load an extension, add the following line your phprc file (view the links above for instructions on how to create and edit a phprc file):
+To load an extension, add the following line your phprc file (make sure to change 'extension_name' to the actual extension.):

 extension = intl.so